 How to Apply

-Once you have completed the Program Application, the additional requirements are as follows:
+Once you have completed the online Program Application, additional requirements are:

-- Official scores reports of the General GRE (Institution code: 4626- CSUSM MS Biotech);
+- Official scores report of the General GRE (Institution code: 4626- CSUSM MS Biotech)

 San Marcos, CA 92096-0001

-As required by Sections 40752.1, 40802.1, and 41040 of Title 5 of the California Code of Regulations, campuses of the California State University require that English competence be established by applicants for admission who have not attended for at least three years an education institution at the secondary level or beyond where English is the principal language of instruction.
-Most frequently, such students document competence in the English language via results on the Test of English as a Foreign Language (TOEFL).
-This test (TOEFL) has been and is available in three scoring formats.
+Sections 40752.1, 40802.1, and 41040 of Title 5 of the California Code of Regulations clearly state that competence in the English language must be documented by applicants for admission who have not attended for at least three years an education institution at the secondary level or beyond where English is the principal language of instruction.

-Provided below are the CSU minimum scores for each TOEFL total score format:
+Provided below are the CSU required minimum scores for each TOEFL total score format: